astropy/pyvo/docs/pyvo/data_access.rst

        print 'fetching', image.title
        image.cachedataset(dir='skyview_images')

-We might highlight now a few things that specific to the :py:func:`~pyvo.imagesearch` function.
+We might highlight now a few things that are specific to the :py:func:`~pyvo.imagesearch` function.
 You can see that we control the format of the images that are selected and returned with the ``format`` argument.
 To select a specific format, you give it a mime